Bambang-Gans/Tombol-Rahasia-Termux/README.md

 > Hey, if you think this is very useful, give me star please !
 > Thanks !
 ## Author
-So many information about me in internet, just type ['Karjok Pangesty'](https://t.me/om_karjok) in your browser !
+So many information about me in internet, just type ['Bambang Tri Raharjo'](https://t.me/Sadboy) in your browser !